Table of Contents

 To make mistakes is human, and thus, humans may possess some chunks of personality traits in either type of personality.
 One of the misconceptions regarding the adoption of an assertive personality is that a person is born confident and assertive.
 That is surely a myth, as the traits of the assertive personality can be adopted over some time through tremendous efforts.
 However, some of the traits of an assertive personality do exist since birth in a person.
 Historically and observingly, this type of disposition is quite helpful in communication and negotiation.

-Historically prominent people such as Pablo Picasso, Franklin D. Roosevelt, Lyndon Johnson, Indira Gandhi are all exemplary examples of assertive personalities in history.
+Historically prominent people such as Pablo Picasso, Franklin D. Roosevelt, Lyndon Johnson, and Indira Gandhi are all exemplary examples of assertive personalities in history.
 An assertive personality possesses a common set of chief characteristics that might vary from one person to another.
 But the major characteristics include:

 Self-Assured, self-acquainted, self-conscious: